YottaDB/YDBDoc/ProgGuide/commands.rst

 .. parsed-literal::
    GOTO A:x<0,^A:x=0,A^B

-This GOTO command transfers control to label A in the current routine, if x is less than zero (0), to routine ^A if x is equal to zero (0), and otherwise to label A in routine ^B. Once any of the transfers occurs, the rest of the arguments have no effect.
+This GOTO command transfers control to label A in the current routine, if x is less than zero (0), to routine ^A if x is equal to zero (0), and otherwise to label A in routine ^B. Once any of the transfers occur, the rest of the arguments have no effect.

 --------------------------
 Halt